Venue: St Patrick's Church Hall, 100 Beaumont Leys Lane, Leicester LE4 2BD

 An update will be given on the Ward Community Budget.

-To note that the following applications had been considered since the last meeting:
+All to note that the following applications have been supported since the last meeting:

 ANY OTHER BUSINESS

 Ward and Community Engagement Officer to ask Waste Collection Services officers to be at the next meeting to provide information on:

 i) the pilot scheme for the collection of batteries and small electrical items and whether this will be rolled out across the city; and

 ii) whether there are any plans to provide a food waste collection service and recycling scheme.